 Full Body Mole Map and Skin Check with Skin Scan

 Often moles that people least expect are the most dangerous.
 Skin Scan uses the latest technology to monitor suspicious moles.
-The Skin Centre uses Skin Scan™ for full body mole mapping and involves a full skin check conducted by Dr James Spreadborough, our Dermatology GP, not technicians.
+The Skin Centre uses Skin Scan™ for full body mole mapping (TBI - Total Body Imaging) and for the surveillance of concerning moles to detect the earliest changes possible.
 Early detection is the most important step in the successful treatment of skin cancer.
 Call today for a priority booking.

 Total Body Photography (imaging)

 This is part of the Skin Scan process which the doctors may also recommend to assist in self examination of the skin and can be used as a baseline for future skin check.

 What do I expect during a skin check ?

 Skin Cancer is the most common cancer and the incidence is increasing each year.
 Factors that indicate increased risk for melanoma skin cancer include overexposure to the sun, episodes of sunburn in childhood, personal or family history of skin cancer, having fair skin that burns easily and having a large number of naevi (moles).
 Regular checks are very effective in detecting skin cancers and allowing for treatment at an early stage.

 The Skin Centre uses the Molemax camera and software to offer the most advanced technology available with "Skin Scan".

 The aim of Skin Scan is early detection of Melanoma, as well as Basal Cell and Squamous Cell Skin Cancers.
 Melanoma is the most critical as early detection of Malignant Melanoma can mean curative surgery for what is potentially a deadly disease.